- By Jesse Wolf Hardin, 2012 (softcover, 376 pages)

 - By Dawn Combs, 2014 (softcover, 375 pages)

-Drawing on the author's own personal triumph over infertility, Conceiving Healthy Babies is a unique herbal guide geared to helping couples achieve balance in preconception, pregnancy, lactation, and beyond.
-Packed with detailed information on hundreds of different herbs, with a focus on their roles in building healthy babies, this comprehensive manual is a road map to well-being.
+Drawing on author Dawn Comb’s own personal triumph over infertility, Conceiving Healthy Babies is a unique herbal guide to achieving balance in preconception, pregnancy, lactation, and beyond.
+Packed with detailed information on hundreds of different herbs, this comprehensive manual is a road map for conceiving and supporting complete health for the whole family.

 - By Leslie M. Alexander and Linda A. Straub-Bruce, 2014 (softcover, 453 pages)

-Our oral health is intimately linked with our overall health and well-being.
-In this practical guide to herbal dental care, medical herbalist Leslie Alexander and registered dental hygienist Linda Straub-Bruce detail the usage of 41 safe and effective herbs to help ensure optimal oral health.
+In Dental Herbalism, registered dental hygienist Linda Straub-Bruce and herbalist Leslie Alexander , detail the usage of 41 safe and effective herbs to help ensure optimal oral health.

 - By Steven Foster and Rebecca L. Johnson, 2006 (softcover, 416 pages)